-There’s quite a lot of conflicting info out there about diets and managing your blood glucose if you have metabolic syndrome/you’re pre-diabetic/have type 2 diabetes so here are a few websites and stats that you may find helpful.
-I’ll add new ones as I find them and feel free to send me any good ones you know of.
+There’s quite a lot of conflicting info out there about diets and managing your blood glucose if you have metabolic syndrome, you’re pre-diabetic or have type 2 diabetes so here are a few websites and stats that you may find helpful.
+I’ll add new ones as I find them and please feel free to send me any good ones you know of.

 One of the terms you’ll come across regularly when reading about nutrition is Reference Intakes (RI), previously known as Guideline Daily Amounts (GDAs).
 These are the important ones you need to know about in respect to creating a healthy balanced diet.

 - RI calories = 2000/day

 - RI sugars = 90g/day

 - RI salt = 6g/day

 - Reference Intake (RI) for an average adult for carbohydrate is 260g/day but this is not a target and many people who struggle with their weight exceed this amount daily; 130g is often quoted as the minimum daily amount as this what the brain requires.
 However, the body can adapt to a low carb approach by using ketones for brain energy and making the small amount of glucose it needs from protein and fat so there is actually no minimum amount.